 Lastly, make sure that you clean your air conditioner’s filter regularly, and ensure that the intake and exhaust are unobstructed, with at least 3 feet of clearance.
 If you see any sign of electrical failure or improper operation, cease using your unit until you can have it inspected by an air conditioning expert.

 However, the best bet for ensuring your safety is to have a new central air conditioner professionally installed.
 As the study showed, central ACs do cause fires as well, and much of this is likely due to improper installation.
-The experts at Gilmore Heating Air & Solar can help you select the AC that’s right for your home, install it so that it will work safely and properly, and give you tips on how to ensure safe, reliable operation in the future.
+The experts at Gilmore Heating Air & Plumbing can help you select the AC that’s right for your home, install it so that it will work safely and properly, and give you tips on how to ensure safe, reliable operation in the future.